Search Redlands

 If you use Python 2, this will avoid the result of division being truncated to an integer (for example, "1/2" will not give zero) and will use the newer form of the print function (instead of the older print "Hello World", use the newer print("Hello World")).
 If you use Python 3, this will have no effect.

-Click on the links below to view HTML versions of the tutorials (produced by nbviewer).
+Click on the links below to view HTML versions of the tutorials.
 From within the notebook viewer, you can copy segments of Python code from a tutorial.
 You can also download a tutorial as a Jupyter notebook (.ipynb file), which allows you to edit it.

 Matrix Solution for a Set of Linear Equations